prasha111/react-window/README.md

 ## Usage
 Modify `src/App.js` to customize the list data or change the layout as per your requirement.

-## Deployment
-This project is deployed on Vercel: [Live Demo](https://react-window-pnnpqj8fg-prasha111s-projects.vercel.app)

 To deploy manually:
 ```sh